-When responding/something to the newsletter, please use firstname.lastname@example.org for anything other than Member Birthdays (see below), i.e., sunshine/condolence, cast lists, openings, reviews, commentary, cast calls, etc.
+When responding to something or sending something for submission in the newsletter, please use firstname.lastname@example.org for anything other than Member Birthdays (see below), i.e., sunshine/condolence, cast lists, openings, reviews, commentary, cast calls, etc.

-*Remember to submit any notices by midnight on WEDNESDAY to appear in that week's newsletter.
+*Remember to submit any notices ***by 10pm on WEDNESDAY*** to appear in that week's newsletter.

 Please avoid typing in all UPPER CASE/lower case and please use your spell check feature before clicking "send".

 If you’re going through hell, keep going ~ Winston Churchill